weareboxhead/Craft-Instagram-Loader/README.md

 Any which are found will be saved as categories for the entry.

+## Troubleshooting

+If the Instagram posts do not appear in your list of Entries, review Chrome's Web Developer console for logs detailing the issue, when you're accessing the syncWithRemote URL.

 ## Instagram Restrictions

 Due to recent restrictions imposed by Instagram: